The Future of the National Flood Insurance Program

 Today, the NFIP owes the U.S. Treasury roughly $20 billion, even after Congress forgave $16 billion of its debt in 2017.
 Critics argue that the program needs structural reforms to remain viable, but reaching a consensus has proven difficult.

 This brings us to the current situation.
-The NFIP’s authorization is set to expire at the end of September unless Congress acts.[3]
+The NFIP’s authorization had a short-term 6-month authorization that expired at the end of September 2025.
+Congress failed to reauthorize the program before shutting down for the forseeable future.[3]

 This isn’t the first time Congress has flirted with letting the NFIP lapse.
 In fact, it’s happened several times over the past couple of decades.
 The most notable example came in 2010 when the NFIP lapsed four times over the course of a few months.
 Some lapses lasted only a few days, but others stretched longer, causing noticeable disruption in the real estate market.

 Historically, Congress has always managed to reauthorize the program eventually, often attaching short-term extensions to larger spending bills.
-However, today's political environment is more polarized than in past cycles, making predictions harder than usual.
+However, today's political environment is more polarized than in past cycles.

-If lawmakers fail to reauthorize the program—or at least pass a short-term extension—the consequences could ripple quickly through the housing market and beyond.
+If the shutdown continues and Congress doesn't reauthorize the program, the consequences could ripple quickly through the housing market and beyond.

 Challenges for the NFIP